-Cast iron is once again gaining popularity in Indian kitchens owing to its purported health benefits and durability.
+Cast iron is fast gaining popularity in Indian kitchens owing to its purported health benefits and durability.
 But often, newbies find cooking and maintaining cast iron intimidating and give up after a while.
 To help such newbies, we asked a few veteran homemakers their best tips that you need to know when cooking with cast iron.

 Heat retention

 Chefs love cast iron for its heat retention capacity.
 Cast iron cookware is comparatively thicker and retains heat much longer than any other material.
 This helps create a beautiful sear on everything you fry.
 Not just fried food, even curries benefit from being cooked in cast iron Kadai.
 Sridevi, a 45-year-old homemaker from Cochin suggests that fish and chicken cooked in cast iron Kadai retains their succulence much better.
-The cast iron also enhances the taste of spices, making it irresistibly yummy.
+Cast iron also enhances the taste of spices, making it irresistibly yummy.

 Cast Iron Is Not Non-stick